rylanharper/BELRAD/README.md

 ```

 ## 🚀 Deployment
-If you are using Netlify or Vercel I would reccommend the following studio plugins to make static deployments super simple:
+To deploy a Gridsome site you need a static web host.
+It is best practice to have your project hosted on a Git-service like GitHub and connect a deploy service that builds your site from a selected repository.
+If you are using Netlify or Vercel I would reccommend eithor one of the following studio plugins:
 - [Netlify Deployment Widget](https://www.sanity.io/plugins/sanity-plugin-dashboard-widget-netlify)
 - [Vercel Deployment Widget](https://www.sanity.io/plugins/vercel-dashboard-widget)